 Additionally, if you did not receive notice of your hearing, but your attorney of record did and failed to inform you of the hearing date, you might be able to reopen your case based upon ineffective assistance of counsel.
 For more on this, see What to Do If You Suspect Your Immigration Attorney Has Made Mistakes in Your Case.

 You may ask the IJ to reopen removal proceedings if your failure to appear for your hearing was due to exceptional circumstances.
 Exceptional circumstances can be, for example, the serious illness or death of a spouse, child, or parent.
 In such a case, however, you must file the Motion to Reopen within 180 days of the issuance of the order of removal.

-When filing a Motion to Reopen based upon exceptional circumstances, there is a filing fee ($110 as of late 2019).
+When filing a Motion to Reopen based upon exceptional circumstances, there is a filing fee of $110 (2023 figure).
 This fee must be paid before an Immigration Judge will consider your Motion.
 If you cannot afford the filing fee, you can request a waiver by filing Form EOIR‑26A.

 If you are going to file a Motion to Reopen based upon exceptional circumstances, it is important to include supporting documents, such as affidavits or sworn statements, to establish the circumstances and explain to the IJ why you had to miss your hearing and why you could not contact the court before your hearing.

 If you believe you received an in absentia Order of Removal in error, be sure to document this, as well.
 For example, if you arrived late to the hearing due to circumstances beyond your control, such as car problems or delays with public transit, and were denied a hearing later in the day, you should include all available evidence.

 If you do not qualify to file a Motion to Reopen with the Immigration Court, you may apply for discretionary relief from ICE.
 There are two types of discretionary relief applications available: